yeatmanlab/roar-dashboard/src/assets/markdown/reportSWR.md

 According to these classifications:

-- {{ classifications.automaticity.high }} students displayed 'At or Above Average
+- {{ scoreStore.classifications.automaticity.high }} students displayed 'At or Above Average
 Automaticity.'

-- {{ classifications.automaticity.low }} students displayed 'Limited Automaticity.'
+- {{ scoreStore.classifications.automaticity.low }} students displayed 'Limited Automaticity.'

 ### Distribution of Support Classifications by Grade